Top 4 Ingredients For Treating Acne

 Retinol

-Retinol is a retinoid, a class of substances derived from Vitamin A. It has a long history of treating acne and reducing the appearance of aging, especially sun damage, fine lines and hyperpigmentation.
-Retinol works to thicken the subcutaneous layer while preventing the breakdown of collagen to combat fine lines and wrinkles.
-For hyperpigmentation, retinol sloughs off dark spots while curbing your skin cells’ production of melanin.
-As an acne treatment, it works by removing the dirt, oil and bacteria responsible for clogging pores and creating breakouts.
-It also clears the way to allow other acne-fighting ingredients to reach deep into our skin.
+Retinol is an over-the-counter retinoid, a class of substances derived from vitamin A. It has a long history of treating acne and reducing the appearance of aging, especially sun damage, fine lines and hyperpigmentation.
+As an acne treatment, retinol works by reducing dead skin cell buildup that’s partially responsible for clogging pores and creating breakouts.
+This also helps clear the way to allow other acne-fighting ingredients to reach deep into our skin.

 previous